cloudnative-pg/cloudnative-pg/docs/src/crd.md

 - `pvcTemplate`: template to be used to generate the Persistent Volume Claim
 - `size`: size of the storage (*required* if not already specified in the PVC template)
 - `storageClass`: `StorageClass` to use to contain PostgreSQL database (aka `PGDATA`);
-   the storage class is applied after evaluating the PVC template, if available
+   the storage class is applied after evaluating the PVC template, if available.
+   If both `pvcTemplate` and `storageClass` are undefined, the `Cluster` will use the default storage class.

 !!!
 Seealso "See also"
     Please refer to the ["Configuration samples" page](samples.md) for examples on storage configuration.